biurad/php-di/README.md

 **divineniiquaye/rade-di** is a HIGH performance smart tool for performing simple to complex dependency injection in your application for [PHP] 7.4+ created by [Divine Niiquaye][@divineniiquaye] referenced to [Nette DI][nette-di] and [Pimple].
 This library provides an advance way of resolving services for best performance to your application.

+This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+By participating in this project and its community, you are expected to uphold this code.

 ## 📦 Installation & Basic Usage

 This project requires [PHP] 7.4 or higher.
 The recommended way to install, is via [Composer].
 Simply run: